IMPCT Institute

 Describes a protocol that anyone can interact with without applying for access or being approved.

-Price feedIntroduced Day 20
+Price feedMod 20

 An oracle that provides current asset prices, the most common type of oracle data.